Why get a credit card consolidation loan through Money.com.au?

 Particularly if you have multiple credit cards, managing different repayments dates, balances and interest rates is not easy.

-“People struggling financially usually do so where they have less planning or structure to managing their debts”, explained David Berry, Chief Executive Officer of Way Forward, a not for-profit-organisation that helps Australians with their debt.
+“People struggling financially usually do so where they have less planning or structure to managing their debts”, explained David Berry, former Chief Executive Officer of Way Forward, a not for-profit-organisation that helps Australians with their debt.

-David Berry, Chief Executive Officer of Way Forward
+David Berry, former CEO of Way Forward

 "Credit cards and buy now, pay later are examples of unstructured debt.
 Personal loans on the other hand have a fixed repayment and the balance can usually only go down.
 So when someone gets extra cash they find it easier to pay off a personal loan."

-David Berry, Chief Executive Officer of Way Forward
+David Berry, former CEO of Way Forward

 How to consolidate credit card debt